Cray-HPE/docs-csm/upgrade/1.5.2/Upgrade_NCN_images.md

             /usr/share/doc/csm/upgrade/scripts/upgrade/ncn-upgrade-worker-storage-nodes.sh ${STORAGE_NODES} --upgrade
             ```

-    For troubleshooting the storage node upgrades, please see the notes in the [CSM storage node upgrade procedure](../Stage_2.md#storage-node-image-upgrade-and-ceph-upgrade).
+    For troubleshooting the storage node upgrades, see the notes in the [CSM storage node upgrade procedure](../Stage_2.md#storage-node-image-upgrade-and-ceph-upgrade).

 1. (`ncn-m001#`) Export `CSM_ARTI_DIR` environment variable. (`CSM_RELEASE_VERSION` and `CSM_DISTDIR` is expected to already be set).